 Microsoft Entra ID adds these claims to the refresh token if they're available in the AD FS token (or any other SAML token).
 When the refresh token needs to be validated, this information is used to check the revocation.

 As a best practice, you should update your organization's AD FS error pages with the following information:

 - The requirement for installing the Microsoft Authenticator on Android.

 - Instructions on how to get a user certificate.

 For more information, see Customizing the AD FS Sign-in Pages.

 Office apps with modern authentication enabled send 'prompt=login' to Microsoft Entra ID in their request.
 By default, Microsoft Entra ID translates 'prompt=login' in the request to AD FS as 'wauth=usernamepassworduri' (asks AD FS to do U/P Auth) and 'wfresh=0' (asks AD FS to ignore SSO state and do a fresh authentication).
 If you want to enable certificate-based authentication for these apps, you need to modify the default Microsoft Entra behavior.
 Set the 'PromptLoginBehavior' in your federated domain settings to 'Disabled'.
-You can use Set-MgDomainFederationConfiguration to perform this task:
+You can use New-MgDomainFederationConfiguration to perform this task: